 - a downloadable version of the Sociology Honours Handbook(s)

-- individual course manuals for selected honours courses
+- individual course handbooks for 2018-19 honours courses

 - an explanation of how your final degree classification (1st, 2.1 etc.) is decided